suprabhosaha/Computer-Vision-Project/README.md

-#  Source Printer Identification using PSLD and Component Feature Pooling
+#  Source Printer Identification using PSLTD and Component Feature Pooling

 This project implements a complete computer vision pipeline for **source printer identification** using connected component analysis, feature extraction, and classification.
 The method is based on a combination of **Printer Specific Local Texture Descriptor (PSLTD)** and Support Vector Classifiers (SVCs) as described in leading research on this topic.